ibm-cloud-docs/vmwaresolutions/services/caveonix_considerations.md

 A Caveonix RiskForesight license key is ordered for each instance of the service.

-If you order Caveonix RiskForesight for a VMware Regulated Workloads or Security and Compliance Readiness Bundle instance, you are charged for a per-host license for every host on the instance.
+If you order Caveonix RiskForesight for a {{site.data.keyword.rw}} or Security and Compliance Readiness Bundle instance, you are charged for a per-host license for every host on the instance.
 This way of charging for Caveonix RiskForesight is new in Version 4.1.
 However, you are not charged for per-VM licenses.

-If you order Caveonix RiskForesight for a VMware vCenter Server® instance, you are charged for the number of per-VM licenses that you choose at installation.
+If you order Caveonix RiskForesight for a {{site.data.keyword.vcf-auto-short}} instance, you are charged for the number of per-VM licenses that you choose at installation.
 This method of charging for Caveonix RiskForesight is the same as in previous releases.
 You can select 10 - 25,000 VMs to license.

-If you order Caveonix RiskForesight for a VMware Regulated Workloads or Security and Compliance Readiness Bundle instance, the host-based licenses are hidden.
+If you order Caveonix RiskForesight for a {{site.data.keyword.rw}} or Security and Compliance Readiness Bundle instance, the host-based licenses are hidden.
 Caveonix RiskForesight is deployed with a 25,000 VM key.
 You do not need to upgrade.

 Caveonix RiskForesight licenses that are ordered separately from the Resources page are not per-host.
-Therefore, it is recommended that you do not order new Caveonix RiskForesight licenses and apply the key to your Caveonix RiskForesight service on Regulated Workloads or Security and Compliance Readiness Bundle instances.
+Therefore, it is recommended that you do not order new Caveonix RiskForesight licenses and apply the key to your Caveonix RiskForesight service on {{site.data.keyword.rw}} or Security and Compliance Readiness Bundle instances.
 Ordering in this way will:

 * Provide less coverage than when the license was initially deployed.
 * Result in you being charged twice for Caveonix RiskForesight licenses because your initial license cannot be canceled.
 Therefore, you pay for both per-host and per-VM licensing.